PlayWithMagic/PlayWithMagic.org/README.md

 --------
 We're looking for a few good tricks.

 It's not difficult to learn a magic trick.
-The hard part is choreographing a set of them to work together.
+The hard part is choreographing together to build a show.
 Over their careers, magicians see countless routines, learn thousands of methods, slights, banter and gaffs (collectively called effects).
 This web application allows magicians to catalog their effects.
 Magicians can cite where they learned it, who or what influenced it and how they personalized it.
 Magicians